Copyright © VegasUnderworld.com. All rights reserved.

 When we reached a drop of several feet, we looked down a noticed yet another tortoise.
 That one, we were sure, wandered too deep and was now stuck.
 We moved him up the mine closer to the others and returned down the mine to make sure other tortoises couldn't get themselves stuck.
 Using wood scraps and leftover barrel wraps, we constructed a wall to prevent them from falling over the same ledge.

 We do feel silly for not recognizing it was a hibernation den sooner.
-We've seen tortoise dens dug into the sides of washes, but never have we seen a mine used as a den.
+We've seen tortoise dens dug into the sides of washes.
+Never have we seen a mine used as a den and certainly never a colony of them.
 The tortoises were unharmed and only slightly inconvenienced.
 We actually did help one, so despite our slow revelation and efforts, it was a good day.

 We've returned over the years to check on them and noticed the same tortoises were returning year after year.
 Each winter we returned, we had to smile because there were always a couple sleeping against the wall we built years before to prevent them from falling.

 I've been keeping that story to myself for years because we didn't want others to come to this mine and disturb them more than we already have.
-This past season, all the tortoises were removed as part of the Mojave Desert Tortoise Relocation Program.
-We returned to this mine throughout the winter to make sure there weren't any late arrivals, but it seems that any tortoise using this den has been collected.
-We do hope their new home is just as comfortable for them.
+A few winters ago, all the tortoises were removed as part of a relocation program.
+We returned to this mine several winters to make sure there weren't any late arrivals, but it seems that any tortoise using this den has been collected.
+We were hoping their new home was just as comfortable for them, but we've since learned that all relocated have died or assumed to be dead after attempting to return to their home valley.